- What are the Minimum Elevator Space Essentials for a Home Elevator?

 Cab Size:

-It is crucial to consider the internal dimensions of the elevator cab.
-Standard sizes are around 3 feet by 4 feet.
-You choose a size that meets your needs while fitting within the available space.
+It’s important to consider the internal dimensions of the elevator cab.
+Standard sizes are typically around 3 feet by 4 feet, but the right choice depends on your mobility needs and available space.
+Select a cab size that balances comfort and functionality while fitting within the overall layout of your home.

 3. Pit Depth and Overhead Clearance